- Solo (1–5): Master product mix, prove the model, 8–12 hrs/week.

 - Organic: Reinvest profits.
 Lower risk, slower.

-- Buy existing routes: 12โ24 months of gross revenue.
+- Buy existing routes: 12β24 months of gross revenue.
 Immediate cash flow.
+Value any deal first with the free route valuation calculator.

 - Employee model: Train someone to service while you land new locations.